IllDepence/cv/cv/cv.md

      *Web Science* group of the Institute for Applied Informatics and Formal Description Methods.
 Supervised by interim professor Dr. Michael Färber and Prof. Dr. York Sure-Vetter.

     Dissertation
-      ~ “Data Mining and Information Extraction Methods for Large-Scale, High Quality Representations of STEM Publications”
+      ~ “Data Mining and Information Extraction Methods for Large-Scale High Quality Representations of Scientific Publications” (preliminary)

 <!--
     Final grade